AlgoMaster Logo

 In this chapter, we will dive into the high-level design of a messaging system like WhatsApp.

-This problem is a favorite in system design interviews because it tests your understanding of real-time communication, connection management, message ordering, and handling the complexities of a truly global-scale system.
+This problem is a favorite in system design interviews because it touches on so many fundamental concepts: real-time communication, persistent connections, message ordering, delivery guarantees, and the challenges of building a truly global-scale system.

 1. Clarifying Requirements